Divi Tips : Hello Bar - Notification Bar

 1. Then, in the first part of the line, add a Text module and enter a promotional text.

-2. In the middle section, add a Countdown modulefor example.
+2. In the middle part, add a Roll Back Meter Module, for example.

 3. In the last part, add a button call to action.

-Of course, these are just suggestions, you could simply use a 2/3 + 1/3 line and eliminate the countdown timer, for example...
+Of course, these are only suggestions, you could simply use a 2/3 + 1/3 line and eliminate the countdown, for example...

 Divi Notification Bar 4

 1. Open the section settings and add an input animation, for example (located in the Style tab).
-This will give your notification bar some life.
+This will give a little life to your notification bar.

-4. Your Divi notification bar is starting to look like the top marketers 🤣 but you'll definitely have some tweaking to do to get it just right, as explained in the video...
-In the meantime, remember to save your section in the Divi Library, so you can use it elsewhere, just in case.
+4. Your Divi notification bar beginning to look like the greatest marketers 🤣 but you will certainly have some adjustments to make to make it perfect, as explained in the video...
+In the meantime, think about save your section in the Divi Libraryin order to be able to use it elsewhere, in case.

 To see the final rendering, visit my demo page for this notification bar with Divi.

-3.2 - Using this notification bar with Gutenberg
+3.2. - Use this notification bar with Gutenberg

-Imagine that, after all, the idea of displaying this notification bar on all your pages is not a good idea.
+Imagine that, finally, the idea of displaying this notification bar on all your pages Don't be a good idea.

-In this case, simply delete this previously created section from the Divi Theme Builder's Default Site Template and insert it piecemeal into some Divi Layouts of your choice.
+In this case, just delete this previously created section within the Site Model by Default Divi Theme Builder and insert it piece by piece into some Layouts Divi of your choice.

-And I have even better news: you can even implement this Hello Bar Divi in a page that does not use Divi, thanks to the Divi Layout Block.
+And I have even better to offer: you can even implement this Hello Bar Divi in a page that does not use Divi, thanks to the functionality of Divi Layout Block.

-Here's how to add a Divi notification bar to a layout with Gutenberg :
+Here's how to add a Divi notification bar in a layout with Gutenberg:

 Divi Notification Bar 5

-1. Add a "Divi Layout" block within your Gutenberg layout.
+1. Add a "Disposition Divi" block to your Gutenberg layout.

 Divi Notification Bar 6